Chwalim dialect

-The Chwalim dialect (Polish: gwara chwalimska; chwalōm dialekt) was a Lechitic dialect spoken up to the first half of the 20th century in Chwalim in present-day western Poland.
+The Chwalim dialect (Polish: gwara chwalimska; chwalimskŏ gŏdka) was a Lechitic dialect spoken up to the first half of the 20th century in Chwalim in present-day western Poland.
 Historically, the village belongs to Lower Silesia.
 Although the dialect features are typical for Silesian, the speakers believed that they were descendants of Sorbs.
 The dialect is classified as a Silesian dialect, and more specifically, the Lower Silesian dialect group, but displays some Greater Polish influence.

 History

 In the 19th century, the inhabitants of Chwalim were believed to be Wends who had migrated there from Lower Lusatia.
 Nevertheless, Kazimierz Nitsch, because of linguistic features of their dialect, believed that they were Silesians.
 From his visits to Chwalim in the early 20th century, he learned that the dialect is well known amongst elder people, while younger people had stopped learning it, instead opting for German, although they still understood it.
 According to a census in 1910, 117 natives in Chwalim still spoke the so-called "Wendish language".

 These speakers were Protestants visiting church in neighbouring town Kargowa and praying with Polish books.